 How to obtain an English Proficiency Certificate?

-Age Requirement for CSC Scholarship for undergrad, Master, and Ph.D.
+Age Requirement for CSC Scholarship/ Chinese Government Scholarship for undergrad, Master, and Ph.D.
 Programs:

-What is the age requirement for CSC Scholarship for a bachelors degree?
+- What is the age requirement for the CSC/ Chinese Government Scholarship for a bachelor’s degree?

-The maximum age requirement for undergrad degree program to apply for CSC scholarship is 25 years.
+The maximum age requirement for the undergrad degree program to apply for CSC scholarship is 25 years.

-What is the age requirement for CSC Scholarship for a Masters degree?
+- What is the age requirement for the CSC/ Chinese Government Scholarship for a Master’s degree?

-The maximum age requirement for the master degree program to apply for CSC scholarship is 35 years.
+The maximum age requirement for the master’s degree program to apply for CSC scholarship is 35 years.

-What is the age requirement for CSC Scholarship for Ph.D. program?
+- What is the age requirement for the CSC/ Chinese Government Scholarship for a Ph.D. program?

 The maximum age requirement for Ph.D. (doctoral) program to apply for CSC scholarship is 40 years.

-The deadline for CSC Scholarships in all Chinese Universities is prior to April 30th every year.
+The deadline for CSC Scholarships/ Chinese Government Scholarship in all Chinese Universities is prior to April 30th every year.

-Question Answers for Self Sponsored Students to Study in China are as follows:
+Questions & Answers for Self Sponsored Students to Study in China

-The full scholarship in China includes free-living expense, tuition, accommodation, and medical insurance.
+The full scholarship in China includes free-living expenses, tuition, accommodation, and medical insurance.